Ivo-Balbaert/The_Way_to_Jai/book/1B_What_is_Jai - more in depth.md

 - When the compiler source code is released, it will have a permissive software license (e.g. BSD or MIT license)
 - Licensing to prevent `embrace, extend, extinguish `tactics of larger companies will be added.

+Jai is pronounced /dʒɑɪ/ 1, rhyming with ‘chai’, like the tea.
-The name "Jai" means victory in Hindi, Indian languages, or also "Just Another Idea".
+The name "Jai" means victory (जय) in Hindi, Indian languages, or also "Just Another Idea", or j.a.i. - Jonathan’s awesome idea.
 The Jai language is also often called The Language by Jon Blow, indicating that the name could be changed.

 ## 1.5 Specific Jai features